16 Discontinued KFC Items We Really Want Back

-KFC is best known for its craveable chicken, homestyle sides, catchy marketing strategies like "finger-lickin' good," and the white-bearded, kindly Colonel.
+KFC is best known for its craveable chicken, homestyle sides, catchy marketing slogans like "it's finger-lickin' good," and the white-bearded, kindly Colonel.
 His real name was Harland Sanders, and he first served his chicken from a Kentucky motel that he owned.
 The unique recipe with all those herbs and spices was developed in 1939, and the ingredients have never been formally publicized.
-The Colonel sold KFC to investors in 1964, and like other fast food chains, this fast food giant frequently changes its menu to mirror evolving customer demands and industry trends.
+The Colonel sold KFC to investors in 1964, and, like other fast food chains, this fast food giant frequently changes its menu to mirror evolving customer demands and industry trends.
 Its menus in other countries are also different from those in the U.S.

 No one doubts that KFC's menu will always feature tasty, salty Original Recipe and Extra Crispy chicken.
 But while some new menu items connect with consumers, others fall flat.
 Certain ones made people wonder what the heck KFC corporate was thinking and were pulled quickly.
 And then there's the Double Down chicken sandwich that had twice as much of everything: chicken filets, slices of cheese, and bacon — but no bun.
-KFC introduced it in 2010, pulled it, and has brought it back for limited times since then.
-This novelty sammy is a real teaser, drawing old and new fans into the restaurant and putting the brand in the spotlight.
-But the ones shared below seem to be gone for good in the U.S., and we really want them back.
+KFC introduced the Double Down in 2010, pulled it, and has brought it back for limited times since then.
+The novelty sammy is a real teaser, drawing old and new fans into the restaurant and putting the brand in the spotlight, but the ones shared below seem to be gone for good in the U.S., and we really want them back.

 1. Popcorn Chicken